 What Do Neon Tetras Eat?
 Best Food and Feeding Schedule Guide

+For years I fed my neons the same flake food I gave everything else in my tank.
+And for years, my neons were alive-but-not-thriving — slightly faded, slightly sluggish, not quite the electric blue I saw in magazine photos.
+It wasn’t until I started paying attention to what they ate and how they ate it that everything changed.
 In the wild, neon tetras are micro-predators.
 They eat tiny insects, insect larvae, zooplankton, and small crustaceans that drift through the blackwater columns of the Amazon.
-They don't graze on algae.
-They don't eat large pellets.
-They're built to snap at tiny, protein-rich morsels all day long.
+They don’t graze on algae.
+They don’t eat large pellets.
+They’re built to snap at tiny, protein-rich morsels all day long.
 Replicate that diet, and your neons will color up, breed, and live twice as long.

 Not all fish food is created equal, and neon tetras have tiny mouths (averaging 3–4 mm wide as adults).
 Anything larger than a size 0 pellet is too big.
+My top commercial food picks:

 What to avoid: Large pellets, sinking wafers (too big), freeze-dried tubifex worms (risk of transmitting disease), and generic brands with lots of fillers like wheat and corn.